pirouzmehmandoost/para/README.md

 GLTFJSX
 CLI tool that turns GLTF assets into declarative, reusable (react-three-fiber) JSX components.
-Though I do https://github.com/pmndrs/gltfjsx
+I relied on this tool more while learning the ropes with R3F. https://github.com/pmndrs/gltfjsx